thewmh/wizardunicorn.ninja/frontend-masters/hard-parts-js.md

 [The link to the course document is here](https://static.frontendmasters.com/resources/2019-09-18-javascript-hard-parts-v2/javascript-hard-parts-v2.pdf)

-The instructor breaks down the difference between Junior, Mid and Senior-Level developers, and the purpose of the course for the differenc levels of developers.
+The instructor breaks down the difference between Junior, Mid and Senior-Level developers, and the purpose of the course for the different levels of developers.

 ## JavaScript Principles